The term “checks and balances” refers to the separation of powers that results from divided branches of government outlined in the U.S. Constitution.

-The U.S. Constitution divides power among the three branches of government — executive, legislative, and judicial — to prevent any one from having too much power.
+The U.S. divides power among the three branches of government — executive, legislative, and judicial — to prevent any one from having too much power.

 Though it’s sometimes said the United States has three “equal” branches of government, in reality the power of each has fluctuated throughout history.

-Examples of checks and balances include:
+Examples of “Checks and Balances”

 - The president (Executive) is commander in chief of the military, but Congress (Legislative) approves military funds.

 - The president (Executive) nominates federal officials, but the Senate (Legislative) confirms those nominations.

 - Both the House and the Senate have to pass a bill in the same form for it to become law.